Data Centre Campus

 Frequently Asked Questions

-A data centre is a building that stores and manages large amounts of digital data.
-Data centres are essential for businesses, governments and organisations that rely on technology to operate and communicate.
-You access a data centre whenever you use your mobile phone, access your online banking, store photos in the cloud or any online activity.
+A data centre is a critical infrastructure building that stores and manages large amounts of digital data.
+You likely access a data centre whenever you use your mobile phone, access your online banking or medical records, or engage in any digital activity.

-The Cambois data centre is expected to create approximately 1,200 construction jobs and 400 on-site jobs like security, maintenance and logistics support roles once the site is operational.
+The Cambois data centre is expected to create approximately 1,200 construction jobs and 400 operational jobs.
 QTS is committed to recruiting from the local area, within 25 miles of the site wherever possible, to establish a local workforce.

 The jobs created by QTS’s data centre campuses will extend beyond just those inside the data centre itself.
 For every job directly created, six to seven other jobs are supported in related industries.
-QTS expects as many as 2,700 indirect new jobs to be created in related industries.
+QTS anticipates the creation of up to 2,700 indirect new jobs.

 Location